-Fluorescence spectra under \qty{185}{nm} excitation were measured for p-dioxane alone and in combination with PPO, naphthalene, or both.
-The results, togather with the quantum efficiency window of the bialkali PMTs (obtained from \cite{hamamatsuphotonicspmts}), are shown in Figure \ref{fig:redshift}.
+Fluorescence spectra under \qty{185}{nm} excitation were also measured for p-dioxane in combination with PPO, naphthalene, or both.
+The results, together with the quantum efficiency window of the bialkali PMTs \cite{hamamatsuphotonicspmts}, are shown in Figure \ref{fig:redshift}.
 The progressive redshift of the emission spectrum upon the addition of naphthalene and PPO illustrates the role of each component.
 While both PPO and naphthalene contribute to enhancing the scintillation light yield, the final emission spectrum corresponds to that of PPO, indicating that PPO acts as the terminal fluor.
 Naphthalene functions as an intermediate wavelength shifter, facilitating efficient energy transfer from p-dioxane to PPO.
 This cascading energy transfer mechanism improves overall energy conversion efficiency within the scintillator system.

-Additionally, the fluorescence emission spectrum of the tellurium-loaded scintillator was measured, also shown in Figure \ref{fig:redshift}.
-A slight redshift in the emission peak was observed upon the introduction of tellurium, suggesting minor modifications in the local electronic environment or energy transfer dynamics within the scintillation medium.
+In addition, the fluorescence emission spectrum of the tellurium-loaded scintillator was measured, as also shown in Figure~\ref{fig:redshift}.
+A slight redshift of the emission peak was observed upon the introduction of tellurium, suggesting minor changes in the local electronic environment in the scintillation medium.